 To address this need, professional development with an emphasis on safety and positive learning environments was provided, with training for parents of targeted students to enable them to assist students at home (2.1).
-Staff monitors and supports students with attendance concerns in order to improve attendance rates (2.4) We continue to implement universal and targeted social-emotional supports for students, including the PeaceBuilder character development program in order to create safe and positive learning environments (2.2).
+Staff monitors and supports students with attendance concerns in order to improve attendance rates (2.4) We continue to implement universal and targeted social-emotional supports for students, including the PeaceBuilder character development program in order to create safe and positive learning environments (2.2) and the Leader in Me Program which focuses on Socio-Emotional Learning and developing the capacity for leadership based on The 7 Habits of Happy Kids.
 Course access to supplemental programs prioritizes targeted students in an effort to increase the sense of belonging in the school community (2.3).
-School counselors support the academic, social emotional and career development needs of students (2.5).
+School counselors support students' academic, social emotional, and career development needs (2.5).
 Staff continuously monitors facilities to ensure maintenance and repairs and to support a welcoming, safe, and positive learning environment for the well-being of all students (2.6).